-REGISTRATION PERIOD IS MAY 1 - JUNE 15
+REGISTRATION PERIOD IS MAY 1 - JUNE 10

-Exhibiting at the Winnebago County 4-H Fair provides 4-H members the chance to set goals, develop standards and get a sense of achievement.
+Exhibiting at the Winnebago County 4-H Shows provides 4-H members the chance to set goals, develop standards and get a sense of achievement.

 We look forward to working with you for another successful Winnebago County 4-H Show season.
-Please make sure to get your Fair Entry registertrations by the June 15th deadline.
+Please make sure to get your Fair Entry registertrations by the June 10th deadline.
 If you have any questions, please contact the Winnebago County Extension office at (815) 986-4357.
+For our 4-H Shows this summer, we will be following the most current guidance from the Illinois Department of Public Health.
+Information regarding each show will be shared in a timely manner by 4-H Staff.